tommarsh27/be-games/README.md

 .env.development should contain one line - PGDATABASE=nc_games
 .env.test should contain - PGDATABASE=nc_games_test

-These are the environment variables for the development and test databases Without them the connection.js file will not be able to connect to either database.
+These are the environment variables for the development and test databases.

+Without them the connection.js file will not be able to connect to either database.

+2 -